 - Never “return” funds from a cashier’s check.
 Counterfeit checks can look very authentic.
 And, even though the money may appear to be available in your account, it doesn't mean that the check has cleared and is legitimate.
 There is no good reason for someone to send you a cashier’s check and then ask you to send money back to them or another person or company.
-If a third party is actually owed money, then the person who actually owes the money should make that payment directly, not though you.
+If a third party is actually owed money, then the person who owes the money should make that payment directly, not through you.

 Report Rental Listing Scams